 You accomplish a lot within that simple color wheel.
 What about those colors do you find appealing?
 Were they just the right color choices for the job?

 Most artists use a color palette of some kind, I’m no different.
 Some artists purposefully use the exact same colors over and over again (not a bad thing).
 In screen printing, if you use lots of colors, it kind of defeats the purpose.
 I like the challenge of limited colors.
 Also, I find using just a few colors makes the image bolder and creates more contrast.
 Too many colors gets muddy.
 Red gets used a lot because red is alive.
 It’s the color of life and against black and gray, it really stands out.

 You debuted a few new posters at this year’s Comic-Con, one of them was your incredible design for the Friedrich Nietzsche book ‘Beyond Good and Evil.’
 This was your second poster for a Nietzsche book.
 The first, ‘Thus Spoke Zarathustra’ captures that book brilliantly.
 The man walking from the ruins, possibly Nietzsche’s Übermensch, his shadow sprawled on the ground like an angel.
 Just great stuff.
-What brought you to working in the world of Nietzsche not once, but twice?
+What brought you to work in the world of Nietzsche not once, but twice?

 Philosophy and books, in general, is a great visual playground for me because many of those ideas are familiar to people, but a visual identity as solid as a poster has never been attempted.
 With Nietzsche, I’m more familiar with his work than other philosophers, but I’ve done others like Ayn Rand and Aldous Huxley.
 I’d love to make posters for George Orwell books, but those aren’t in the public domain.

 In your description of ‘Beyond Good and Evil’ you mentioned the symbolism running through the design, and you get that right away.
 The construction of elements reads like a mural.
 When dealing with Nietzsche’s work, how do you decide on the visual language to get his ideas across?